jqhoogland/aligning-ai/src/pages/1-foundations/0-logic/index.md

 ::::details{.exercise}

 :summary[**Exercise 1.1** Use the NAND gate to derive all the logical connectives in Figure 1.1.
-Once you've derived a connective, you can use it in subsequent derivations.]{}
+Once you've derived a connective, you can use it in subsequent]{}

 ::::